Gota7/GotaGuide/Asylum/Enums.md

 pub fn main() {
-    SomeState state = SomeState.Active; // Set our state to active. state = (SomeState)3; // This does the same thing as the above statement. switch(state) {
+    SomeState state = SomeState.Active; // Set our state to active. state = (SomeState)3; // This does the same thing as the above statement. state = .Active; // Since we already declared our state variable as a SomeState, this can infer the enum type. switch(state) {
         case Inactive:
             println("State is inactive.");